 “In comparison to shipping products to the US from Canada, which can be extremely variable in cost, fulfillment by ShipBob is much easier to estimate because we know the true fulfillment cost.
 It makes it a lot easier to spend marketing dollars when we know exactly what shipping costs are going to be.” – Greg MacDonald, CEO & Founder of Bathorium

-Work with 3PL experts
+Work with 3PL experts like ShipBob

 Ecommerce businesses are complicated.
 You don’t have the time to become a certified expert in every aspect of warehousing and logistics.
 That’s why ShipBob exists — we’re staffed by ecommerce professionals who are knowledgeable and up-to-date with the latest industry trends and complexities so you don’t have to be.
 By partnering with ShipBob, you’re adding expert warehousing and logistics to your team.